@bicycle-codes/keys

 const encrypted = await encryptTo({

-key: 'hello encryption',
+content: 'hello encryption',

 publicKey: keys.publicEncryptKey